Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Graph datasets and numerical implementation

 \subsection{Graph datasets}

 \paragraph*{Small graphs}

-From $10\,000$ non-isomorphic graphs randomly generated, we choose 500 graphs such that the correlation between their hardness parameter and their order is as small as possible, see Fig.~\ref{fig:dataset_small_hp}.
-More precisely, we apply the following rules to determine which graphs belong to the dataset: \begin{compactitem} \item there are exactly 50 graphs for each order from 8 to 17 \item the hardness parameters are distributed as evenly as possible in a log-scale from 0.375 to 12; in particular, no two graphs share the same hardness parameter, and exactly 100 graphs are contained in each bin $[3\cdot 2^{i-4}, 3\cdot 2^{i-3})$ with $i = 1, \ldots, 5$ \item the distribution of the graph orders is as uniform as possible within each such bin \end{compactitem}
+From $10\,000$ nonisomorphic graphs randomly generated, we choose 500 graphs such that the correlation between their hardness parameter and their order is as small as possible; see Fig.~\ref{fig:dataset_small_hp}.
+More precisely, we apply the following rules to determine which graphs belong to the dataset: \begin{compactitem} \item There are exactly 50 graphs for each order from 8 to 17. \item The hardness parameters are distributed as evenly as possible on a logarithmic scale from 0.375 to 12; in particular, no two graphs share the same hardness parameter, and exactly 100 graphs are contained in each bin $[3\times 2^{i-4}, 3\times 2^{i-3})$ with $i = 1, \ldots, 5$. \item The distribution of the graph orders is as uniform as possible within each such bin. \end{compactitem}